Fitness to Practise Hearings

 A Fitness to Practise Hearing is split into three stages:

-- Facts – The Panel will consider all the evidence presented to determine whether the allegations are found proven on the balance of probabilities.
+- Facts – The Committee will consider all the evidence presented to determine whether the allegations are found proven on the balance of probabilities.
 By ‘balance of probabilities’, this means ‘is it more likely than not’ that the alleged conduct occurred.
-The Panel will then retire in private to deliberate and draft a written decision on the facts.
+The Committee will then retire in private to deliberate and draft a written decision on the facts.

-- Impairment – In connection with any facts found proven by the Panel, the Panel will then go onto consider whether the Registrant’s Fitness to Practise is currently impaired on the grounds of public protection, public interest or both.
-The Panel will then retire in private to deliberate and draft a written decision on impairment.
+- Impairment – In connection with any facts found proven by the Committee, the Committee will then go onto consider whether the Registrant’s Fitness to Practise is currently impaired on the grounds of public protection, public interest or both.
+The Committee will then retire in private to deliberate and draft a written decision on impairment.

-- Sanction – If impairment is found, the Panel will then go onto consider whether a sanction is required.
-Any sanction imposed by a Panel must be proportionate.
+- Sanction – If impairment is found, the Committee will then go onto consider whether a sanction is required.
+Any sanction imposed by a Committee must be proportionate.

-The Hearing Panel has the following sanctions available to them:
+The Committee has the following sanctions available to them:

 - Termination from the register;